 Installing and Configuring L Speed

-4. By default, the app displays Dashboard screen.
-This option shows information such as device information, CPU information and Kernel information.
+This option shows information such as device information, CPU information and Kernel information of your mobile device.

 Boost Now: This option cleans RAM memory by dropping inodes, dentries and page caches.
 Click on it.